 CAUTION: Sensor testing should only be performed by a responsible adult.
-This test should only be performed annually.
+This test should only be performed once a month.
 Excessive testing will shorten the life of the power pack.

-NOTE: Aerosol CO test kits may be used in order to avoid having to burn incense sticks.
+NOTE: Aerosol CO may be used in order to avoid having to burn incense sticks.